Sea to Summit Comfort Deluxe SI Review

 Comfort is the most important consideration in camping mat, and you'll hear no complaints from us in terms of feeling good and falling asleep on the Comfort Deluxe.

-The version we're testing is the large-wide edition.
-Measuring 6'7" long and 29" wide, our testers found plenty of room to toss and turn without fear of rolling off the pad.
+We tested the large-wide size, which measures 6'7" long and 29" wide, and we had plenty of room to toss and turn without fear of rolling off the pad.
 The top material is soft, and we never experienced the dreaded sweaty mattress stickiness.
 When it comes to firmness, the one-way valve will let you inflate this pad as firmly as your lungs allow, or feather the valve by pressing it down until your desired level of softness is achieved.
 The Comfort Deluxe has high vertical sidewalls that don't collapse when your nighttime migrations bring you to the edge of the pad.

 Ease of Use

-Self-inflation is what sets the Comfort Deluxe apart from the rest of the pad pack.
-While some pads took up to ten minutes or longer to self-inflate, we could sit and watch, mouths agape, as the Comfort Deluxe inflated before our eyes.
+Self-inflation is what sets the Comfort Deluxe apart from the rest of the camping mattress pack.
+While some models took up to ten minutes or longer to self-inflate, we could watch as the Comfort Deluxe inflated before our eyes.
 This thing sucks in air like a surfacing whale, taking one long audible breath.
 We attribute this quick inflation to Sea-to-Summit's Delta-Core Technology.

 Instead of a solid slab of foam, the foam inside of the Comfort Deluxe has triangle-shaped chambers to help cut weight and bulk, but we also feel this design helps the pad spring back into shape quickly while creating a vacuum inside the pad.
-Five to six full breaths will top off this pad to maximum firmness.
+This mattress does not come with a pump device to add air, so you have to add additional air by mouth.
+Luckily, five to six full breaths will top off this pad to maximum firmness.

-This model does not roll up and pack away so easily, however.
-The two-way valve can be flipped around so you can squeeze the air out of the pad without it reinflating, but this still doesn't work as well as a one-way valve dedicated to deflation.
-The Comfort Deluxe includes an elastic band to help keep the pad rolled tight while you shove it into the carrying sleeve.
-This is not a huge deal if you're only packing it away a few times a year, but our testers are constantly deflating and packing away these pads, and they appreciate a quick and easy system.
+This mattress does not roll up and pack away so easily, however.
+The two-way valve can be flipped around so you can squeeze the air out of the pad without it re-inflating, but this still doesn't work as well as a one-way valve dedicated to deflation.
+One tester had to re-roll it three times to get it small enough to slide into the storage sack.
+This is not a huge deal if you're only packing it away a few times a year, but if you camp often, this could quickly become an annoyance.

-With an R-Value of 5.5, the Comfort Deluxe is adequately warm for most folks who are into camping comfortably in the lower 48.
-We slept on this pad in Tuolumne Meadows, CA, at an elevation of 8,600 feet with temps in the upper 20s without ever feeling the cold ground.
+With an R-Value of 6.5, the Comfort Deluxe is plenty warm for most camping trips, most of the year.
+We slept on this pad when the temperature dropped into the upper 20s without ever feeling the cold ground.

-One thing we did notice on a cold night after a warm day, was that the pad lost some of its firmness overnight.
+One thing we did notice on a cold night after a warm day was that the pad lost some of its firmness overnight.
 Not by air loss, but because of pressure loss due to slow cooling of the air inside the pad.
-Because of the thickness and the delta-shaped air chambers, there is a lot of air in this pad, and it's more sensitive to pressure changes than other pads.
-Take this as a useful observation for the discerning sleeper, since it didn't detract from the slumber time of any of our testers.
-Also, consider how often you'll be sleeping out in sub-freezing temperatures.
-A pad with an R-value of 9 won't feel hotter in warm weather than this pad but will be heavier, bulkier, and likely more expensive.
+Because of the thickness and the shape of the air chambers, there is a lot of air in this pad, and it's more sensitive to pressure changes than other foam pads.
+Take this as a useful observation for the discerning sleeper since it didn't detract from the slumber time of any of our testers.

-This pad is available in three sizes: regular wide, large wide, and double (whew!).
+This pad is available in three sizes: regular wide, large wide, and double.
 We tested the large wide version.
 When purchasing any of these plush mats, keep the size of your tent in mind.
-Any tent that can hold two of these is going to need to be at least 58 inches wide and 51 inches for the double.
+Any tent that can hold two of these will need to be at least 58 inches wide and 51 inches for the double.
 If you're mainly in the market for a super comfy guest bed, this pad is an excellent choice, and your visitors will thank you.

 The Comfort Deluxe is just as comfortable as a few mattresses that we tested, and it inflates easily.
 Our testers are always on the go and don't want to spend time rolling up and squeezing the air out of camping mats.
 Maybe our impatience makes us a little biased towards a mat with an easier storage system, but we also realize there are folks out there who really hate inflating pads, and the Comfort Deluxe sets up quickly and easily.